ivaquero/oxidizer/README.md

 > ¹: Currently, on Linux only provide with Debian-family shortcuts.

-Oxidizer uses Homebrew or Scoop to manage packages and softwares to bypass the requirement of administrator privilege.
+Oxidizer uses Homebrew or Scoop to manage packages and software programs to bypass the requirement of administrator privilege.

 ## 4. File Management